Behind the wire

 An AHRC impact grant allowed Professor Manz to communicate this material to the general public on a global scale.
 The global hub of activities is the newly-established Internment Research Centre in the Scottish Borders Archive, Hawick.
-The adjacent Stobs camps was the biggest camp in mainland Britain during the First World War.
+The adjacent Stobs camp was the biggest camp in mainland Britain during the First World War.
 Professor Manz’s research showed that today the site is of global archaeological significance: it is the best preserved site of a WWI internment camp in the world.
 This information has found its way into public materials about the region.

 The activities have both recovered and reshaped the way communities remember their own local history and its place in the First World War.
 Artefacts and texts found by Manz and public partners are now on display in museums, together with local and global contextualisation.
 Archive and library collections have been complemented and reorganised, and the sites of former camps have been identified and brought into public consciousness.

 ‘Behind the Wire’ constructs transnational patterns of remembrance.
 This form of memorialisation is different from - and critical of - nationally demarcated memorialisation patterns such as the 2014 poppy installation in the Tower of London.
 ‘Behind the Wire’ generates empathy and understanding for those civilian minorities who found (and find) themselves in enemy territory during conflicts.
 A typical participant comment after a study activity was: ‘Everyone was a mother’s son regardless’.
-Others visitors mentioned that they are now more aware that the important history at their doorstep needs to be preserved.
+Other visitors mentioned that they are now more aware that the important history at their doorstep needs to be preserved.
 The reconciliatory nature of the project came through during the big opening event of the Internment Research Centre in Hawick.
 In his opening speech, the German General Consul to Scotland stressed in his speech that the centre will ‘actively contribute to an even better understanding among the general public of Great Britain and Germany.’

 There is an urgency for this story to be told as today, a century later, many civilians who have not been legally tried for a crime experience similar suffering: in camps for Uighur muslims in China, in refugee camps across Europe, in Guantánamo Bay – or as Windrush-deportees from Britain.
 Researching the First World War allows us to investigate the roots of this policy and its devastating long-term effects on minorities, local communities and individuals on a global scale.